avdarlingphd/darling-2026-biofilm-wbe/2_annotation/README.md

 - All steps depend on the input FASTQs being valid; the early `gunzip -t` check guards against corrupt uploads.
 - Outputs are split between `holylabs` (persistent project space) and `netscratch` (high-throughput scratch).
 Anything on netscratch should be copied off before the scratch retention window expires.
 - The CARD step concatenates R1+R2 rather than running them separately; this is fine for translated alignment but means read-pairing information is not preserved in `${base}.card`.
-- The SLURM log filename `%j.kraken_bracken.*` is historical — Bracken is no longer part of the pipeline.
-Consider renaming to something tool-agnostic.